Peugeot 3008

 The Peugeot 3008 is a compact crossover SUV manufactured and marketed by Peugeot.
 It was first presented to the public in Dubrovnik, Croatia in 2008, and then again in 2010 at the Mondial de l'Automobile in Paris, by the French manufacturer Peugeot.
 It was launched in April 2009 as the successor to the Peugeot 4007 and Peugeot 4008, and it fills a gap in Peugeot's model lineup between the Peugeot 308, with which it shares its platform, and the Peugeot 5008, its larger counterpart.
-The second-generation model was unveiled in May 2016, with the vehicle being available as of January 2017.
+The second-generation model, which is based on an EMP2 platform first seen on the second-generation Peugeot 308, was released in May 2016, with the vehicle being available as of January 2017.
+The third-generation model released in September 2023, it is based on the Stellantis' SLTA Medium platform, shared with a wider range of other Stellantis vehicles.

-As of its first generation, the Peugeot 3008 was developed with the Peugeot 5008.